Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas,

 Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas

 Shipping will be your biggest cost and can be the greatest time delay in delivery.
-Most sellers online of these products ship quantity of products to the US and then use a fulfillment house in the US to deliver the final product to the US customer.
-Adds about $10 to $20 per item cost of the item for shipping from Guatemala.
+Most sellers online of these products ship the quantity of products to the US and then use a fulfillment house in the US to deliver the final product to the US customer.
+Adds about $10 to $20 to item cost of the item for shipping from Guatemala.

 For our online clients in the US, they process an order using their online e-commerce store lets say, this order is connected to our systems in Guatemala, we receive the order notification electronically from their store.
-We then ship directly to that store’s client’s address based on US zip codes.
+We then ship directly to the store’s client’s address based on US zip codes.

 Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas